Miint-Sunny/coms2000-a2-blog-k7Qm2Xa9/README.md

 ## Files
 - `index.html` — the article
 - `images/` — all body figures + the infographic
-- `assets/catunderleaf.png` — the MintTimes corner logo (copy from your old `minttimes-web-test` repo)

 ## Deploy on GitHub Pages
 1. Create a new public repo (e.g. `coms2000-blog` or whatever)